jqnatividad/ckanapi/README.md

 Use -r to specify the remote CKAN instance, and -a to provide an API KEY.
 Remote actions connect as an anonymous user by default.
-For this example, we use --insecure as the CKAN demo uses a self-signed certificate.
+For this example, we use --insecure as the CKAN demo site uses a self-signed certificate.

 Local CKAN actions may be run by specifying the config file with -c.